nagasudhirpulla/taming_python/blog/skills/flask_api_endpoints.md

 	* DELETE - for delete command - example: delete a user

 ### Respond with errors using HTTP status codes
+To convey the type of respose to the client, the service and sent HTTP status codes along with the response body Some important and most used HTTP response status codes are

+-   200 OK
+-   201 Created
+-   204 No Content
+-   301 Moved Permanently
+-   400 Bad Request
+-   401 Unauthorized
+-   404 Not Found
+-   403 Forbidden
+-   409 Conflict
+-   500 Internal Server Error

 ### Video
 The video for this post can be seen [here](https://youtu.be/SezbDCz0Ock)